allenbakki/url-shortener/README.md

 ```

-All the apis are present int app/api dir
+All the apis are present in app/api dir

 click here to know about apis and the approach :